 Keywords – Facial recognition; phrenology; Lombroso; behavioural hygiene; platform economy; surveillance; regulatory gaps.

 In 2016 two researchers at Shanghai Jiao Tong University, Xiaolin Wu and Xi Zhang, developed an AI based on photographic facial recognition.

 Despite the discriminatory and racist starting point, the study from Shanghai signals a resurrection of phrenology, criminological anthropometry and behavioural genetics in a digital disguise.
-The Shanghai study revives cremated physiognomic and phrenological claims and restores the theoretical anthropometric genome in a new disguise: Cyberphrenology.
+Facial recognition technology revives cremated physiognomic and phrenological claims and restores the theoretical anthropometric genome in a new disguise: Cyberphrenology.

-Cyberphrenology recognizes the fundamental anthropometric quantitative premise of phrenology.
-Cyberphrenology digitizes the claim that it is possible to measure, record and explain a person’s character and personal characteristics based on an automated algorithmic calculation of biometrics and person-related data that shapes the individual’s digital fingerprint.
+Cyberphrenology digitizes the claim that it is possible to measure, record and explain a person’s character and personal characteristics based on an automated algorithmic computation of biometrics and person-related data that shape the individual’s digital fingerprint.